Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-The dual nature combining theory and practice is the defining feature of this successful system.

 ---

 ### ⭐ Why is Dual VET Successful?

 --{{0}}--
-Multiple factors contribute to the success of Germany's dual VET system.
+Multiple factors contribute to the success of Germany's dual VET system.These factors reinforce each other, creating a robust system proven resilient over decades.

 <div style="background-color: #f3e5f5; padding: 20px; border-radius: 10px;">